nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="border: 1px solid #e0e0e0; padding: 16px; border-radius: 8px; background-color: #FADBD8; margin-bottom: 16px;">

+❗️
 **Warning:**
-For the next few commands, an INDEX parameter is required.
-This INDEX is based on the current list of clients shown in Prudy.
+For the next few commands, an `INDEX` parameter is required.
+This `INDEX` is based on the current list of clients shown in Prudy.
             This means that if Prudy has 2 clients: <code>Alex</code> and <code>Bernice</code> given in that order, and you did <code>find-client n/bernice</code> to filter out <code>Alex</code>.
 An INDEX of <code>1</code> will refer to <code>Bernice</code> instead of <code>Alex</code>.
 </div>